MRU-MACO-1501-202204-002/laborials/laborial-17-strings-and-loops.md

 You need the cash, so figure you'll take the fls mny.

 Create a function with a reasonable name that takes in a string and returns a different version of that string (remember, strings are **immutable**) without any vowels.
-You can assume the vowels are aeiou.
-No y.
-Ideally, you should do this once using a while loop and once with a for loop, if only to gain an appreciation of how nice a for loop can be - in certain situations.
+You can assume that vowels do not include y.
+Ideally, you should do this once using a **while loop** and once with a **for loop**, if only to gain an appreciation of how nice a for loop can be - in certain situations.

 Your function should detect both lower and uppercase vowels.